bretto36/docs/docs/tenancy/1.x/tutorial-multi-database.md

 }
 ```

-However, this class does not implements the `ProvidesConfiguration` contract which is responsible for providing a connection configuration to Tenant, so we will do that.
+However, this class does not implements the `ProvidesConfiguration` contract which is responsible for providing a connection configuration for the Tenant, so we will do that.

 ```php
 namespace App\Listeners;